BeachCruiserMatt/Gopher360/README.md

 * [A decently long MicroUSB cable](https://www.amazon.com/Charger-Durable-Charging-Smartphones-Motorola/dp/B06XZTK2JL/) will be needed for comfortable direct wired mode usage.
 This is the cheapest option if you already have the controller and no Bluetooth antenna!

 ### DualShock
-DualShock controllers are great, but you NEED to emulate Xinput for Gopher to see and understand them.
+DualShock controllers are great, but you need to emulate Xinput for Gopher to see and understand.
 Fortunately, Xinput emulation is a very popular thing, as there are just as many people with DualShock controllers as there are Xbox controllers.
-Listings coming soon.

 ### Third party
 Steelseries controller running on Dell G3 laptop works August 2020 Windows 10.
 Some third party controllers will most likely work as well.
 I haven't seen one not work, but I'd imagine some wouldn't.
 Research before buying, Gopher expects native Xinput devices, so the controller should as well.